Buildstarted/buildstarted.com/_posts/2012-09-10-the-parrot-grammar.md

 #Model parameters

-To bind an element to a model you just add it to the element declaration surrounded by parenthesis <code style="display:inline;">()</code>.
+To bind an element to a model you just add it to the element declaration surrounded by parenthesis `()`.

     div(User)